sftcd/cs2014/assignments/assignment3/README.md

 - [cs2014coin-int.h](cs201coin.h) - macros and function prototypes used internally by the API implementation
 - [cs2014coin-util.c](cs2014coin-check.c) - some API utilities
 - [cs2014coin-check.c](cs2014coin-check.c) - the API implementation code for coin checking
-- [cs2014coin-make.c](cs2014coin-make.c) - a stuf of the API implementation code for making coins - you'll write the code for this
+- [cs2014coin-make.c](cs2014coin-make.c) - a stub of the API implementation code for making coins - you'll write the code for this
 - [Makefile](Makefile)  - the Makefile to builld the above and link in the mbed TLS library
 - [../assignment2/mbedtls-2.6.0](../assignment2/mbedtls-2.6.0/) - the directory with the mbed TLS stuff
 - [../assignment2/mbedtls-2.6.0-apache.tgz](https://tls.mbed.org/download/start/mbedtls-2.6.0-apache.tgz)- the tarball you downloaded